inboofficial/InboPostTimeForAmpforwp/WPAMP_Reading_Time_Calculator_By_Inbo/readme.txt

 * Custom text templates
 * Custom icon html element
 * Font-awesome and Flat-icon uicons support
-* The GPL v3.0 or later license. 🙂 Use it to make something cool.
+* The GPL v3.0 or later license. 🙂

 for more information you can contact with us at inbo.ir

 == dependencies ==

-* The ampforwp plugin must be installed on your WordPress site
+* The ampforwp plugin must be installed on your WordPress site. see : https://wordpress.org/plugins/accelerated-mobile-pages/

-== Installation ==
+== Installation (coming soon 🙂) ==

 1. In your website admin panel, go to Plugins -> 'add new'
 2. Search inbo post time in search bar to find the inbo plugin